mborin88/Rover-Simulator-B/README.md

-N | INTEGER | Total rover numbers. x_offset| INTEGER | Distance from the left boundary which is the location of the first rover. y_offset| INTEGER | Distance from the baseline which is the location of the first rover. goal_offset| INTEGER | Distance to the goal below which the goal is assumed reached. steps| INTEGER | Maximum time steps, for the mission. t_sampling| FLOAT | Simulation Sampling period.
+N | INTEGER | Total rover numbers. x_offset| INTEGER | Distance from the left boundary which is the location of the first rover. y_offset| INTEGER | Distance from the baseline which is the location of the first rover. goal_offset| INTEGER | Distance to the goal below which the goal is assumed reached. rover_sep| INTEGER | Distance between rovers in meters. steps| INTEGER | Maximum time steps, for the mission. t_sampling| FLOAT | Simulation Sampling period.
 Q| FLOAT ARRAY | The state noise.
 (Array length of 2 )